Spanfeller Media Group: Governance

-SMG’s executive team comprises Jim Spanfeller, President & CEO; Jeff Bauer, Chief Product Officer; Jacqueline Stone, Senior Vice President, Marketing; Philip Barber, Chief Technology Officer; Sharon Jautz, Vice President, Human Resources.
-Spanfeller previously served as the President and CEO of Forbes.com, serving on the advisory boards of several early-stage Web start-ups.
+SMG’s executive team comprises Jim Spanfeller, president and CEO; Jeff Bauer, chief product officer; Jacqueline Stone, senior vice president, marketing; Philip Barber, chief technology officer; Sharon Jautz, vice president, human resources.
+Spanfeller previously served as the president and CEO of Forbes.com, serving on the advisory boards of several early-stage Web start-ups.
 He has received numerous industry accolades such as the first ever Founders Award from the Interactive Advertising Bureau (IAB) for lifetime achievement.
-Currently, Spanfeller is Secretary of the Online Publisher’s Association (OPA) and is a Chairman Emeritus of the IAB.
+Currently, Spanfeller is secretary of the Online Publisher’s Association (OPA) and is a chairman emeritus of the IAB.